 Any proposals to reallocate work elsewhere must be modelled to ensure that the hours needed to perform the reallocated activities are possible, including cyclical peaks and any time differences.

 Significant outputs must be checked to ensure that verification or approval tasks are separated, and that activities relating to contact with clients or business partners are staffed appropriately.
 Reallocating the responsibility for customer contact a degree of separation further away from the customer is a common mistake that always backfires.

-A new organisational structure is created for each of three different groups - (i) representing the reduction of roles in the department affected (which may be all of the roles), (ii) additional roles created in the organisational neighbourhood, and (iii) new roles to be created in the new location.
+A new organisational structure is created for each of three different groups - (i) representing the reduction of roles in the department affected (which may be all of the roles), (ii) additional roles created in the organisational neighbourhood, and (iii) new roles to be created, possibly in a new location.